OhioBWC - Basics: (Policy library) - File

 3. In the event that claims services staff determines that the IW is involved in a personal injury claim or pending settlement with any insurance company, claims services staff shall obtain as much contact information as possible regarding the parties of the personal injury claim or pending settlement.
 This information should be added in notes and in the subrogation application when making the referral.
 Claims services staff may email the Subrogation Department when additional assistance is needed.

-4. Common causes of third party accidents that claims service staff shall look and listen for include the following (list is not all inclusive):
+4. Common causes of third-party accidents that claims service staff shall look and listen for include the following (list is not all inclusive):

 a.
 Third party motor vehicle involvement (e.g., motor vehicle accident, pedestrian struck, injury while riding in a motor vehicle);